 - Successfully defending a major distributor of consumer goods against claims of counterfeiting.

 - Defending Procter & Gamble against an $80 million claim brought by Colgate-Palmolive.
 The suit stemmed from Colgate’s allegations that P&G’s advertising for its highly successful at-home tooth-whitening products, Crest Whitestrips and Crest Night Effects, were false under the federal Lanham Act.
 Obtained a complete defense verdict for Procter & Gamble after a three-week jury trial.

-- Defending GlaxoSmithKline (GSK) against a preliminary injunction motion based on allegations by Pharmacia Corporation that GSK commercials for Nicorette gum and NicoDerm CQ patches were false and violated the Lanham Act.
+- Defending GlaxoSmithKline (GSK) against a preliminary injunction motion based on allegations that GSK commercials for Nicorette gum and NicoDerm CQ patches were false and violated the Lanham Act.
 Successfully obtained a motion on GSK's behalf to preliminarily enjoin Pharmacia’s “Trying to Quit” commercial for Nicotrol due to violations of Section 43(a) of the Lanham Act.